DevOpsTribe/congruit/README.md

 * Worksplaces

 ## Stockroom
-The Stockroom are the main repository that describes your platform.
+The Stockroom is the main repository that describes your platform.
 Congruit reads the stockroom and does things

-## Places
+## Place
 A place is a shell script that must return 0.
 You should be in a right place to do a work.
 Example: